Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

   says `Add to Registered`.
 - Finally, create it.

-6. Create a task definition.
+7. Create a task definition.

 Go to the `aws-task-definition.json` file and copy its contents.

 In the ECS dashboard, create a new task definition.
-Scroll to the bottom until you find configure via JSON.
+Scroll to the bottom until you find "configure via JSON."
 Paste the contents.

-7. Create an ECS service.
+8. Create an ECS service.

 After you finished creating your cluster, you should arrive in the service tab.
 Create a service.